sr229/docs/_posts/2018-07-04-intro-to-contributing-in-sudc.md

 ---
 date: 2018-07-04
 title: Intro to Contributing in Sayonika Unified Documentation Center
-description: A simple guide to let people know how to contribute to the SUDC
+description: A simple guide to let people know how to contribute to the SUDC.
 categories:
   - contributing
 resources: